AaitijhyaGoswami/biophysics-module/README.md

 ## Tools & Libraries
 - Python 3.10+
 - NumPy
-- Matplotlib
+- Matplotlib (for static run locally)
-- SciPy (for diffusion and numerical methods)
+- SciPy
-- Optional: Jupyter Notebook for experimentation
+- Streamlit

 ---

 ## Learning Outcomes
 By the end of the project, contributors will gain:
-- Understanding of microbial growth kinetics
+- Understanding of various models of microbial growth kinetics
 - Exposure to numerical simulation methods
 - Experience with scientific visualization
 - Foundations in computational biophysics and quantitative biology